Join the next generation of leaders and pathfinders.

 Ecem Sevim, M.D.

-Dr. Sevim is a current resident at Montefiore Medical Center/Albert Einstein College of Medicine in the Bronx, NY.
+Dr. Sevim completed her residency at Montefiore Medical Center/Albert Einstein College of Medicine in the Bronx, NY.
 She received her medical degree from Istanbul University in 2012 and spent two years as a research fellow at the Hospital for Surgery in New York researching rheumatology.
 She has several publications in peer-reviewed journals.
 Dr. Sevim has given 14 poster presentations and five final oral presentations at venues such as the American College of Rheumatology and the International Congress of Internal Medicine.
 Her hobbies and interests include abstract art, jazz, snowboarding, and traveling.